Monza Circuit: A lap of the circuit in a Formula One car

 Cars approach the first corner at 340 km/h in eighth gear, and brake at about 120 m before the first chicane—the Variante del Rettifilo—entering at 86 km/h in second gear, and exiting at 72 km/h in second gear.
 This is the scene of many first-lap accidents.
 Higher kerbs were installed at the first two chicanes in 2009 to prevent cutting.

 Good traction out of the first corner is imperative for a quick lap.
 Conservation of speed through the first chicane is made possible by driving the straightest line, as a small mistake here can result in a lot of time being lost through the Curva Grande down to the Variante della Roggia chicane in eighth gear, at 330 km/h.
 The braking point is just under the bridge.
 The kerbs are brutal and it is very easy for a car to become unbalanced and a driver to lose control, as Kimi Räikkönen did in 2005.
 This chicane is probably the best overtaking chance on the lap, as it is the only one with the "slow corner, long straight, slow corner"; one of the characteristics of modern circuits.

 The Curve di Lesmo are two corners that are not as fast as they used to be, but are still challenging corners.
 The first is blind, entered at 273 km/h in sixth gear, apexing at 217 km/h, and has a slight banking.
 The second is a seventh gear entry at 278 km/h, apexing in fifth gear at 203.5 km/h, and it is very important that all the kerb is used.
 A mistake at one of these corners will result in a spin into the gravel, while good exits can set a driver up for an overtaking move into Variante Ascari.

 The downhill straight down to Variante Ascari is very bumpy under the bridge.
 Variante Ascari is a very tricky sequence of corners and is key to the lap time.

-The final challenge is the Curva Parabolica: approaching at 335 km/h in eighth gear, cars quickly dance around the corner, apexing in sixth gear at 229 km/h and exiting in sixth gear at 285 km/h, accelerating onto the main start/finish straight.
+The final challenge is the Curva Parabolica Alboreto: approaching at 335 km/h in eighth gear, cars quickly dance around the corner, apexing in sixth gear at 229 km/h and exiting in sixth gear at 285 km/h, accelerating onto the main start/finish straight.
 A good exit and slipstream off a fellow driver along the main straight can produce an overtaking opportunity under heavy braking into Variante del Rettifilo; however, it is difficult to follow a leading car closely through the Parabolica as the tow will reduce downforce and cornering speed.